imse440/imse440.github.io/docs/source/project.rst

 Your poster presentation will be graded based on each of the following components.
 Under each component are the descriptions for three levels of "Excellent", "Good", and "Poor".

-- **Knowledge**
+.. - **Knowledge**
-    - **The presenters demonstrated sufficient knowledge of the material.**
+..     - **The presenters demonstrated sufficient knowledge of the material.**
-    - The presenters demonstrated sufficient knowledge of most of the material but struggled with some.
+..     - The presenters demonstrated sufficient knowledge of most of the material but struggled with some.
-    - The presenters struggled with most of the material.
+..     - The presenters struggled with most of the material.
-- **Presentation**
+.. - **Presentation**
-    - **The presenters spoke well and established rapport with the audience.**
+..     - **The presenters spoke well and established rapport with the audience.**
-    - The presenters spoke well only some of the time.
+..     - The presenters spoke well only some of the time.
 Established limited rapport with the audience.
-    - The presenters did not speak well most of the time and established little rapport with the audience.
+..     - The presenters did not speak well most of the time and established little rapport with the audience.
-- **Questions and answers**
+.. - **Questions and answers**
-    - **Narration and answering of questions are engaging, thorough, and adds greatly to the presentation.**
+..     - **Narration and answering of questions are engaging, thorough, and adds greatly to the presentation.**
-    - Narration and/or answering of questions is somewhat lacking.
+..     - Narration and/or answering of questions is somewhat lacking.
-    - Narration and/or answering of questions is lacking.
+..     - Narration and/or answering of questions is lacking.

+- **Content**
+    - **The presentation demonstrated excellent knowledge of the course content.
+      All major parts of the project were included.
+      The presentation utilized an abundance of materials, including visuals to clearly and effectively communicate the work with the audience.**
+    - The presentation demonstrated good knowledge of the course content.
+      All major parts of the project were included.
+      The presentation utilized materials including some visuals to clearly and effectively communicate the work with the audience.
+    - The presentation did not demonstrate sufficient knowledge of the course content.
+      Major parts (e.g., results, discussions) were absent.
+      The presentation lacked materials to communicate with the audience.
+- **Coherence and organization**
+    - **The project was clearly presented.
+      The transitions and flow were easy to follow.
+      The visuals were error-free and logically presented.**
+    - The project was mostly clearly presented.
+      The transitions and/or flow were some time difficult to follow.
+      The visuals were mostly error-free and logically presented.
+    - The audience had to make considerable effort to understand the underlying logic and flow of ideas.
+      The transitions and flow were not logical.
+      The visuals contained many errors and a lack of logical progression.
+- **Presentation skills** (this part will be graded individually rather than team-based.)
+    - **The speaker was fluent on the topic and had clear articulation.
+      Enthusiasm and confidence were exuded.
+      The materials were presented in a way that held audience attention.
+      The presentation did not exceed the time allotment by more than one minute.**
+    - The speaker was mostly fluent on the topic.
+      Light discomfort with public speaking was exuded.
+      The presentation only somewhat held audience attention.
+      The presentation did not exceed the time allotment by more than one minute.
+    - The speaker was not fluent on the topic.
+      A high level of discomfort with public speaking was exuded.
+      The presentation did not hold audience attention.
+      The presentation went over by more than one minute.

 Peer evaluation form
 --------------------